-The Nordic Lifting ankle straps provide you with a pair of very strong, stable cuffs that feature reinforced stitching and an industrial strength velcro strap.
-These ankle weights are comfortable on the skin, meaning that you won’t have to contend with abrasions or another discomfort during your workout.Read more
+The Nordic Lifting ankle straps provide you with a pair of very strong, stable cuffs that feature reinforced stitching and an industrial-strength velcro strap.
+These ankle weights are comfortable on the skin, meaning that you won’t have to contend with abrasions or other discomfort during your workout.Read more

-These weights also provide you with reflective trim to keep you safe at night.
+They also provide you with reflective trim to keep you safe at night.
 Neoprene padding provides you with a high level of comfort.
-Nordic Lifting weights have a built-in moisture wicking system so that you won’t have any problems with seat slippage.
+Nordic Lifting weights have a built-in moisture-wicking system so that you won’t have any problems with seat slippage.
 One size fits all.
 Adjustable Velcro and double “D” hooks work together to ensure that you get a secure, custom fit.
-These ankle weights are comfortable on the skin, meaning that you won’t have to contend with abrasions or another discomfort during your workout.
-CAP Barbell weights have a built-in moisture wicking system so that you won’t have any problems with seat slippage.
+These ankle weights are comfortable on the skin, meaning that you won’t have to contend with abrasions or other discomfort during your workout.
+CAP Barbell weights have a built-in moisture-wicking system so that you won’t have any problems with seat slippage.
 One size fits all.
 At 10 pounds per leg, these are among the heaviest resistance ankle weights on the market.

 2. Sportneer Adjustable

 This great pair of ankle weights come in a pair, that weights anything from 1-7 pounds in total.
 The weights have five individual packs filled with sand meant to give you a challenge.
 These ankle weights can be adjusted for increased resistance.Read more